 Who are CISL?

-The Cambridge Institute for Sustainable Leadership is an institute of the University of Cambridge, founded in 1989.
+The Cambridge Institute for Sustainable Leadership is an institute of the University of Cambridge, founded in 1989 as Cambridge Programme for Industry.
 They claim to “activate leadership globally to transform economies for people, nature and climate” and “work with leaders and innovators across business, finance and government to accelerate action for a sustainable future.”

 Well, that all sounds great, what’s the problem?